lorentzben/fastqc_for_me/README.md

 example output where the columns are:
 FILENAME SEQUENCE_COUNT SEQUENCE_LEN AVERAGE_QUAL_SCORE

-this table is also written in the fast_parser.log
+this table is also written in the fastq_output.csv

 ## Current Files
 * fastqc.py